-Based on mere personal observance, I think bloggers and writers fall into four classes:
+Based on mere personal observance, I think bloggers and writers fall into four classes in writing their titles:

 - The first group starts with a title that inspires the full writing process, and they stick to it.
 I will call them “Title Inspired Writers”.

 - The second group start with a title, then while writing, they find that their flow of thought was going somewhere else, and therefore change their title.
 Let’s call them “Process inspired Writers”.

 - The third writers don’t even start with a title.
 They select a topic and wait until they complete the writing process.
 They give it a day or two to get “out of the text” then they reread it trying to get inspired with the best title.
 I will call them “Outcome inspired writers”.